l-johnsonulrich/PSYCH705/README.md

 * **Lecture notes, slides, recordings, and other non-code materials:** CC BY-NC-ND 4.0 (see `LICENSE_CC` file)

-For any use beyond the terms of these licenses, please contact \[your email address].
+For any use beyond the terms of these licenses, please contact
+\l.johnsonulrich@gmail.com.

 ---